ekavtaradze/CS585-Scala-SparkSQL/README.md

     Scala part reads files from /data

-    This Joins the two datasets, groups by I and K, and sums the values for each group
+    This Joins the two datasets, groups by I and K, and sums the values for each group.
+Since SparkSQL does not have reduce functoin, simply Spark SQL functions were used to achieve the same result as Map-Reduce